What is the Queenstown Trail?

 Retrace your strides to the Edgar Suspension Bridge and follow the signs for the Arrow River Bridges Trail.
 A short way along you’ll cross the Knights Family underbridge, complete with views of the gorge.
 Next up is the Southern Discovery suspension bridge, which is yet another opportunity for an Insta-worthy photo stop.
 The final section of the track is flat and shady under the many trees that line the riverside on the approach to Arrowtown.

 Home to the gold rush in the 1800s, Arrowtown is lined with quaint old buildings housing pubs, restaurants, shops and cafes.
-Head to the Fork n Tap for a pint, Fan-Tan for dinner, and cocktails at Blue Door.
+Head to the Fork n Tap for a pint, Slow Cuts for dinner, and cocktails at Blue Door.

 Day 3: Arrowtown to Queenstown